-At the foot of the piste lies a decision or two: continue on the Red-graded descent snaking its way down into Briançon, take the gondola down (or up) or do as we do and stop for lunch at the Chalet de Pré Loup mountain restaurant.
-It's cunningly sited beween the gondola and the children's Piou-Piou children's learner area (ESF) and also throws in startling crow's-eye views of the fortified city far below.
-On a sunny day like today it's also a tough place to leave, but we still have some distance to cover if we're going to head back over to Chantemerle and beyond.
+At the foot of the piste lies a decision or two: continue on the red-graded descent snaking its way down into Briançon, take the gondola down (or up) or do as we do and stop for lunch at the Chalet de Pré Loup mountain restaurant.
+It’s cunningly sited between the gondola and the children’s ESF Piou-Piou children’s learner area and also throws in startling crow’s-eye views of the remarkable fortified city far below.
+On a sunny day like today it’s a tough place to leave, but we still have some distance to cover if we’re going to head back over to Chantemerle and beyond.

-So the Prorel gondola it is, then.
-This is quite a lift, whose first section (or 'tronçon') brings skiers and other visitors up from Briançon, a cable-distance of 1222m, with 414m or vertical.
-But it's nothing compared to the second stage, which hauls us another 2370m, along the way climbing through 728m – by any standards an impressive ride.
+So, the Prorel gondola it is, then.
+This really is quite a lift, whose first section (or ‘tronçon’) brings skiers and visitors up from Briançon, a cable-distance of 1222m, with 414m or vertical.
+But it’s nothing compared to the second stage, which hauls us another 2370m, along the way climbing through 728m – by any standards an impressive ride.

-At the top we climb out in still-perfect sunlight onto near-perfect snow.
-But there's also a reminder of the chill winds we encountered earlier, so we ski straight across to pick up the nearby Serre Blanc chairlift.
-We've ridden our share of breezy lifts in our time, but this time wind-chill just doesn't come close.
-Even before we're anywhere near the summit we feel like we're being freeze-dried, and tough-out the rest of the ride while literally aching to be safely over the ridge.
-When we get there, doing so proves challenging, as skiers all around us are also discovering, but we push on, powering our way for the next minute or so feeling like Arctic explorers, while nature's wind-tunnel whips the snow into impressively swirling clouds.
-At which point we notice that, everyone (ourselves included) is smiling at the mad unreality of it all, and the sense that we're all sharing something of a mini-adventure.
-Less than a minute later, as suddenly as it began, it's all over and we've morphed back into ordinary skiers out for some fun in the afternoon sunshine.
+At the top we climb out in perfect sunlight onto still near-perfect snow, although there’s also a taste of the chill winds we encountered earlier, so we ski straight across to pick up the nearby Serre Blanc chairlift.
+We’ve ridden our share of breezy lifts over the years, but today this is in a different league.
+Before we’re anywhere near the summit we feel like we’re being freeze-dried, and tough-out the rest of the ride while literally aching to be safely over the ridge.
+When we get there, doing so proves challenging, as skiers all around us are also discovering, but we push on, powering our way for the next minute or so feeling like Arctic explorers, while nature’s wind-tunnel whips the snow into impressively swirling clouds.
+At which point we notice that everyone (ourselves included) is smiling at the mad unreality of it all, and the sense that we’re all sharing something of a mini-adventure.
+Less than a minute later, as suddenly as it began, it’s all over and we’ve morphed back into ordinary skiers out for some afternoon fun in the sunshine.

 Heading back, to Villeneuve this time

-While boarders hone their tricks in the large snowpark to our right, we ski on, taking Angea (Blue) down to the Cote Chevalier fixed chairlift for a sedate haul up through a steep tract of larch forest.
+While boarders hone their tricks in the large snowpark to our right, we ski on, taking Angea (blue) down to the Cote Chevalier fixed chairlift for a sedate haul up through a steep tract of larch forest.
 This time we decide to cruise down towards Villeneuve by way of Génépi, Alpage and the much longer Marteau runs.
-One of the joys of skiing here is the wealth of sheltered return pistes among the forested mountainsides, and this is a perfect example, dropping us neatly just beside the novice area.
-From here it's just 200m or so to the shuttle-bus pickup point, for connections along the valley between Le Monêtier-les-Bains and Briançon.
-Given time, there's a lot more we could have done before heading back, but we've previousy explored the sector about Le Monêtier, and know just what it offers.
-It's also well-connected with the other areas these days, after massive investments in lift upgrades by owners Compagnie des Alpes.
-Of course, our experiences tell us that it obviously won’t be quite so relaxed during peak periods during the season, particularly the French school holidays.
-But we haven’t encountered any signs of bottlenecks during our time here, and there’s an awful lot of terrain on tap to keep everyone happy – including near-limitless off-piste.
+One of the joys of skiing here is the wealth of sheltered return pistes among the forested mountainsides, and this perfect example drops us neatly just beside the novice area.
+From here it’s just 200m or so to the shuttle-bus pic-kup point, for connections along the valley between Le Monêtier-les-Bains and Briançon.
+Given time, there’s a lot more we could have done before heading back, but we’ve previously explored the sector about Le Monêtier and know just what it offers.
+It’s also well-connected with the other areas these days, after massive investments in lift upgrades by owners Compagnie des Alpes.
+Our experiences tell us that obviously it won’t be quite so relaxed during peak season periods – particularly the French school holidays – but we haven’t encountered any signs of bottlenecks during our time here, and there’s an awful lot of terrain on tap to keep everyone happy – including near-limitless off-piste.

 So, what impressions do we take with us after having finally broadened our knowledge of the ski area?
-Well, the first thing to say is that it all fits together remarkabley well.
-You might take that as read, but you'd be ignoring the fact that for many years British skiers have had a slightly confusing picture of just what Serre Chevalier actually is.
-Okay, there are multiple villages spread along the valley, but other areas are similar dispersed, but vertically, i.e. at different altitudes on the mountain.
+Well, the first thing to say is that it all fits together remarkably well.
+You might take that as read, but you’d be ignoring the fact that for many years British skiers have had a slightly confused picture of just what Serre Chevalier actually is.
+Okay, there are multiple villages spread along the valley but other areas are similarly dispersed, although more often vertically, i.e. at different altitudes on the mountain.
 Apply the same mindset here, substituting horizontal for vertical and you suddenly see that this place really is a cohesive, practical proposition.
-And given the snowfalls, sunshine record and above all the wealth and quality of skiing on offer for all levels, you'd be crazy not to come and try it.
+And given the snowfalls, sunshine record and above all the wealth and quality of skiing on offer for all levels, you’d be crazy not to come and ski it.